If you are reading this article, it’s probably because you are experiencing some type of pain in your hips and you

 Chiropractic adjustments for hip pain are more common than you might think, it just doesn’t get the same amount of attention that low back or neck adjustments do.

 We don’t give our hips much attention until they start to cause us pain.
 When you think about the numerous functions they provide, it’s no wonder they can cause tremendous pain when they are out of alignment.

 Hips keep us upright, they bear our weight, allow us to walk smoothly, kick, run, jump, and sit.
 Our hips are involved in nearly everything we do, so when they hurt, it can be debilitating.

 Common causes of hip pain include:

 Occasionally, what people describe as hip pain is due to a different part of the body causing problems.
 The same way that ill-fitting shoes might cause blisters on the heel.
 The problem isn’t really with the heel, but the shoe.

 How do you know if you need a hip adjustment?
 If you are experiencing hip pain, your chiropractor will be the best person to tell you whether you would benefit from an adjustment or if the source of your hip pain is from another source.
-If that is the case, the doctor will recommend a qualified health care professional that can treat your issue.
+If that is the case, the doctor will recommend a qualified chiropractor that can treat your issue.

 One of the most common types of hip pain people refer to is actually from a hernia or sciatica.
 This is where the holistic nature of chiropractic care is so valued; they won’t treat just your symptoms but look for the root cause of your pain.